-For Stratix designs, based on a suite of designs with varying amounts of logic utilization, the minimum compression ratio was observed to be 1.9 or a \sim 47% size reduction for these designs.
-Table 6 lists sample compression ratios from a suite of Stratix designs.
+For Stratix designs, based on a suite of designs with varying amounts of logic utilization, the minimum compression ratio was observed to be 1.9 or a $\sim$ 47% size reduction for these designs.
+The following table lists the sample compression ratios from a suite of Stratix designs.
 These numbers serve as a guideline, not a specification, to help you allocate sufficient configuration memory to store compressed bitstreams.